Turn your energy dollars into healthcare dollars

 Collect the data you need to benchmark your senior care community or residential care facility

-The ENERGY STAR Score for Senior Care Communities and Residential Care Facilities applies facilities that provide permanent rehabilitative, restorative, and/or ongoing skilled nursing care to patients or residents in need of assistance with activities of daily living.
+The ENERGY STAR Score for Senior Care Communities and Residential Care Facilities applies to facilities that provide permanent rehabilitative, restorative, and/or ongoing skilled nursing care to patients or residents in need of assistance with activities of daily living.
 To obtain a 1-100 ENERGY STAR score, in addition to your facility’s basic tombstone information, you need the following building data:

 - Gross floor area